masterofobzene/UserScriptRepo/INFOS/DDGFilterAssistant.md

 If you want to clear all checkboxes, use the broomstick icon 🧹

 1.2: Fixed cannot insert spaces in search box in DDG.
+1.3: Fixed weird text editing bugs in the search box (space would put edit cursor at the end of the search string)

 ### WHY?:
 ---------------